-- What kind of legal ground recruiters should use to rely upon?
+- What kind of legal ground do recruiters should use to rely upon?

 - What to say when you’re approaching candidates?

-- Can recruiters retain personal data after candidate have refused an employment opportunity?
+- Can recruiters retain personal data after candidates have refused an employment opportunity?

 These are the questions recruiters should answer relying on the new regulation.

-Then, let’s briefly review the main GDPR subjects in the recruitment perspective:
+Then, let’s briefly review the main GDPR subjects from the recruitment perspective: